KyleJMcMaster/twenty48AI/readme.md

 build with AI model with `make -f twency48/build/makefile`

-from 'Twenty48' directory
+from root (twenty48AI) directory

-run with by changing which function is commented out in the main function of main.py.
+select mode by changing which function is commented out in the main function of main.py.

 Run with `python3 main.py`.

-## Dependencies and problems
+## Dependencies

 `pip install twenty48`